-We are delighted that all children will be returning to school on Wednesday 2nd September 2020 (Tuesday 1st September is INSET).
+We are delighted that all children will be returning to school on Monday 8th March.
 We have missed our pupils and families and are really looking forward to resuming teaching and learning.

 To ensure that everyone in school is safe (and the risk of transmission is low), we have attached a risk assessment document below that identifies the measures that will be taken by all school staff.
 Families should have also received information about expectations around drop-off times, pick-ups, lunchtimes and other areas related to the on-going COVID response on Class Dojo.
 If you have not however, please find the information below.
 We ask that you consider all measures carefully to ensure our return in September runs as smooth and safe as possible.

 Official Guidance from Gov.uk for staff, families and children can be found here.

 To reduce congestion on the school site at the start and end of the school day, staggered start and end times have been organised according to surname.
 Please see the attached file for the timings for your family below.

 Please can all families keep precisely to these timings to help keep everyone safe.
 In the mornings and evenings children should be dropped off/collected at their allocated door.